myk4040okothogodo/SocketportForwarding/README.md

 - wheel      0.37.1

 # Usage
 the project is a demonstatrion of webserver and client application communication with port fowarding feature enabled in the webserver.
-The communication channel is end to end encrypted using Ayssymetric key cryptography.
+The communication channel is end to end encrypted using Assymetric key cryptography.

 For more examples, please refer to the Documentation